mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Trial was rigged - key witnesses intimidated or killed
 - Real conspirators: Coalition of noble houses covering up their ancestors' crimes
 - House Blackwood was scapegoated to protect the guilty
-- Only one survivor: Young Corvus Blackwood, now Lord Shadows
+- Only one known survivor: Young Corvus Blackwood, now Lord Shadows (the Crown believes they eliminated everyone else; they were wrong)

 **Implications:**
 - Current kingdom leadership built on lie